-As a renowned authority in malaria, Bart got tired of writing research papers about mosquitoes without putting that knowledge into practice…so he decided to set up a company that does just that.
-Not an easy decision when a glittering and comfortable career in academia beckons and you have a family and mortgage to consider…
+As a renowned authority in malaria, Bart Knols got tired of writing research papers about mosquitoes without putting that knowledge into practice.
+So he decided to do something about it.

 The result was the simple eave tube.
-Today, more than 1,500 homes in Tanzania have been fitted with eave tubes, protecting some 7,000 people.
-Bart’s dream is to tackle a further 1.2 million homes around Lake Victoria where malaria infects every third child.
-Tubes are reducing the number of malaria mosquitoes indoors by 85-90%.
+Today, more than 1,500 homes in Tanzania and more than 3,000 houses in Ivory Coast have been fitted with eave tubes, protecting thousands of families in both countries.
+Tubes are reducing the number of malaria mosquitoes indoors by 85-90% and the first results from the epidemiological trial in Ivory Coast are highly promising.
 “For the first time in a very long time people tell us they are sleeping more peacefully at night,” says Bart.